nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 When care organizations want to exchange public information (e.g. registry) using a decentralized network, they need a protocol that builds a distributed network allowing them to freely query and publish that information.
 This RFC describes a protocol for building such a distributed network using gRPC to achieve that goal.
+The Google Protobuf definition which contains the actual messages and detailed documentation on their fields can be found in §7 Protobuf Definition.

 ## 2. Terminology